 Mung beans are tiny, green/olive-green seeds in the legume (Fabaceae) family of plants, originally from South Asia.
 Mung bean is an annual, branched, dicotyledonous plant that grows about 60 to 75 cm tall.
 It is drought tolerant; suitable for cultivation under arid conditions where a short rainy season occurs.

 Pale yellow flowers appear in clusters which eventually develop into thin cylindrical pods.
 Pods are 6 to 10 cm in length, each having about 10 to 15 seeds.

 The seed (bean) color exhibits a wide variation at maturity from being predominantly shiny green to light green, deep-green, greenish-yellow, to rarely black-mottled.

-Mung beans sprouts are very nutritious and low-calorie foods.
+Mung bean sprouts are very nutritious and low-calorie foods.
 Mung sprouts carry just 30 cal/100 g in contrast with 347 cal/100 g of seeds.
 Their calorie-value can be compared to that of leafy-greens like spinach.

 Sprouted mung beans are fiber and protein-rich, low-fat and cholesterol-free food.

 Sprouts are totally free from glycosides and anti-nutrient compounds, unlike raw mung beans.

-100 grams of mung sprouts hold 3.04 g or 5% of recommended daily values of protein.
+100 grams of mung sprouts hold 3.04 g or 5% of the recommended daily values of protein.

 Sprouts carry large proportions of dietary fiber for their size.
-Dietary fiber works as bulk laxative which binds to cancer-causing chemicals in the colon and helps in quick elimination of these toxic substances from the gut and thus protects colon mucosa from cancers.
+Dietary fiber works as a bulk laxative that binds to cancer-causing chemicals in the colon and helps in the quick elimination of these toxic substances from the gut thus protecting colon mucosa from cancers.

-Dietary fiber helps in reducing blood LDL cholesterol levels through blocking reabsorption of cholesterol-binding bile acids in the colon.
+Dietary fiber helps in reducing blood LDL cholesterol levels by blocking the reabsorption of cholesterol-binding bile acids in the colon.

-Mung beans sprouts digest easily and free from gluten.
+Mung bean sprouts digest easily and are free from gluten.
 As gluten-free food alternatives, the sprouts well received in gluten-allergy and celiac disease patients.

-Whole as well as sprouts carry good amounts of B-complex vitamins, especially folates, thiamin, pyridoxine, pantothenic acid, riboflavin and niacin.
-Most of these vitamins works as co-factors for the enzymes in carbohydrate, protein and fat metabolism.
+Whole as well as sprouts carry good amounts of B-complex vitamins, especially folates, thiamin, pyridoxine, pantothenic acid, riboflavin, and niacin.
+Most of these vitamins work as co-factors for the enzymes in carbohydrate, protein, and fat metabolism.